STILLWATER, Okla. — Quick Facts:

 - Oklahoma State University’s Unmanned Systems Research Institute is working on ways to make people safer during extreme weather situations.

 - It is testing drones that would bring supplies to areas where storms have made it difficult to do so on the ground.

 - The drones are more durable, made of Kevlar and fiber glass, so they can withstand things like high winds and hail.

 - The drones can also travel farther distances because they are designed to be used beyond the visual line of sight.

-- Jamey Jacob, director of the Unmanned Systems Research Institute at Oklahoma State University says it would solve one of the biggest challenges for emergency managers--getting supplies into affected areas where roads and bridges have been wiped out.
+- Jamey Jacob, director of the Unmanned Systems Research Institute at Oklahoma State University said it would solve one of the biggest challenges for emergency managers--getting supplies into affected areas where roads and bridges have been wiped out.

 - Jacob says the research group hopes to get permission from the FAA to start using the drones in real life situations within the next 6 months to a year.